-While Great Britain began this revolutionary production process in the 1750s, Russia and China wouldn't begin to catch up until the early 1900s.
+While Great Britain was the first country to undergo this radical transformation in manufacturing and technology in the 1750s, Russia and China wouldn't begin to catch up until the early 1900s.

 This treaty, named after a French city, formally ended WWI.